 Pride and Prejudice.
 Directed by Joe Wright, screenplay by Deborah Moggach, performances by Keira Knightley and Matthew Macfayden, Focus Features, 2005.
-(Available for purchase on Amazon Prime) (2 hours and 9 minutes)
+(2 hours and 9 minutes)

-NEW DUE DATE: Juvenilia, Northanger Abbey and Sense and Sensibility Essays Due
+1st Essay Due: On the Juvenilia, Northanger Abbey or Sense and Sensibility

 Pride and Prejudice (Volume II)